Epic Strategies for Building Self-Esteem in Tweens

 While parental support is indispensable, tweens also benefit greatly from having a diverse network of supportive relationships.
 Encouraging your tween to develop meaningful connections with adults outside the family, such as teachers, coaches, or mentors, can significantly boost their self-esteem.

-However, it's important for parents to allow tweens to form these relationships organically, rather than forcing them, to ensure they feel a sense of autonomy and competence.
+However, parents need to allow tweens to form these relationships organically, rather than forcing them, to ensure they feel a sense of autonomy and competence.
 A rich tapestry of supportive relationships can create a strong safety net for tweens, helping them navigate the complexities of this developmental stage with greater confidence and self-assurance.

 Let Them Fail Often